 Okay, but what else can the Supernote do?
 For the price, is it worth it?
 Well, considering the dual superb capabilities of e-reader and pleasing writing experience, I’d already say “yes.”
 Supernote, however, is all about continued design and evolution.
 They even stress this directly in their promotional materials.
 If you purchase one of their devices, you’re not just getting the device itself, you’re getting monthly firmware updates and continued compatibility updates.

-To date, the Supernote team has been working on several advanced integrations including Google Drive, different productivity and calendar applications, note-taking software such as Obsidian, and e-reading software that completely bypasses the Amazon marketplace (such as native Overdrive and Libby support rather than as passed-through Kindle).
+To date, the Supernote team has been working on several advanced integrations including Google Drive, different productivity and calendar applications, note-taking software such as Obsidian, and e-reading software that completely bypasses the Amazon Marketplace (such as native Overdrive and Libby support rather than as passed-through Kindle).

 Ultimately, this is what has impressed me most about Ratta and the Supernote team: their ideology and methodology seem entirely different from almost any other technology company I’ve encountered.
-Their engineers frequently communicate with the wider community through the Supernote Reddit and they take the feedback they get very seriously — they even go out of their way to elicit that feedback for major design changes.
+Their engineers frequently communicate with the wider community through the Supernote Reddit, and they take the feedback they get very seriously — they even go out of their way to elicit that feedback for major design changes.

-Also, for those of you desperately wishing for a writing experience like the ReMarkable, which boasts a true “paper-like” writing experience… Ratta has plans in that direction as well, so hold onto your hats.
+Also, for those of you desperately wishing for a writing experience like the ReMarkable, which boasts a true “paper-like” writing experience… Ratta has plans in that direction as well, so hold on to your hats.
 At some point in the future, all your e-ink needs could be handled by Ratta and Ratta alone.